tjdett/aorra-eresearch-2013/slides.md

 <aside class="notes" data-markdown="">
-My name is Tim Dettrick, and I'm a software engineer at the University of Queensland working on the AORRA project.
+My name is Tim Dettrick - I'm a software engineer at the University of Queensland working on the AORRA project.

 The goal of the AORRA project is to improve the delivery of annual reports